 Underrated.
-I´ve not seen more than a handful of these.
+I’ve not seen more than a handful of these.
 Take another look.
-That´s a car many people could afford with little effort.
+That’s a car many people could afford with little effort.
 Yet few bothered.
 Market failure, I say.

 And this is what Parker’s said: “It’s entertaining to drive too thanks to a lower ride height than the five-door, although the steering still feels a little remote.
 The cabin is disappointing – it’s a dull design and the switches on the centre console are fiddly to use while the boot is awkward to access due to a narrow opening and high lip.
 If you can forgive these shortcomings however the Astra Sport Hatch makes a chic three-door and comes with a good choice of engines including some hot hatch rivalling turbocharged units.”

 Car magazine probably wrote: “Even if this car could raise the dead and could turn lead into gold, we hate it.
-It might look good, drive well and be reliable and cheap – it is all of those – but it´s a Vauxhall and that means we´d rather be trapped inside a burning wheelie bin than be asked to sit at the wheel of this car.”
+It might look good, drive well and be reliable and cheap – it is all of those – but it’s a Vauxhall and that means we’d rather be trapped inside a burning wheelie bin than be asked to sit at the wheel of this car.”
 I am being satirical there.
-I didn´t check what they wrote.
+I didn’t check what they wrote.